Legal Advice for Compensation Insurance Claims & TPD Payouts

 Three Key Elements for Accessing Workers’ Compensation Payouts

-1. An assessment of the severity of your physical or psychological injury by an expert medical professional.
+1. An assessment of the severity of your physical or primary psychological injury by an expert medical professional.

 2. How much income you lost due to absence from work